 (b) is known to the Recipient and is at its free disposal prior to its receipt from the Discloser as established by written evidence; or

 (c) is subsequently disclosed to the Recipient by a third party who the Recipient had no reason to believe was under a duty of confidence to the Discloser.

 4.6 Confidential Information may also be disclosed by the Recipient to the extent required by law (including statutory, regulatory, or similar legislative requirements), court orders and similar, provided that the Recipient making the disclosure of the Discloser’s Confidential Information gives the maximum practical advance notice of same to the Discloser.

-5.1 All intellectual property included in or made available to Client via the MRT Website and/or any Service, including, but not limited to, content such as text, data, articles, scales, instruments, questionnaires, COAs, guidelines, manuals, graphics, logos, button icons, images, audio clips, digital downloads, data compilations, and software (the “Content”) is and shall remain the exclusive property of MRT or its clients, as applicable.
+5.1 All intellectual property included in or made available to Client via the MRT Website and/or any Service, including, but not limited to, content such as text, data, articles, scales, instruments, questionnaires, COAs, guidelines, manuals, graphics, logos, button icons, images, audio clips, digital downloads, data compilations, and software (the “Content”) is and shall remain the exclusive property of MRT or third party owners, as applicable.